 Moreover, the intensity that can be recorded using a detector is the result of the interference of the wavelets scattered by the scattering centers (SC hereafter), each wavelet having a different phase and amplitude in each location of the interference field.
 Thus an un-uniformly illuminated image is obtained, currently named speckled image, having a statistical distribution of the intensity over the interference field.
 The speckled image can be observed either in free space and is named objective speckle or on the image plane of a diffuse object illuminated by a coherent source; it is named subjective speckle in [23].
-The review paper [24] classifies the two types of speckled images as far field speckle and image speckle.
-In this work the objective speckle, respectively far field speckle is considered.
+The review paper [24] names the two types of speckled images as far field speckle, respectively far field speckle is considered.

 The image changes in time as a consequence of the scattering centers complex movement of sedimentation and Brownian motion giving the aspect of "boiling speckles" [23], [24].
-Consequently the signal recorded over a time interval must be averaged in order to compensate the "boiling speckles" fluctuations.
+Consequently the scattered light intensity recorded over a time interval must be averaged in order to compensate the "boiling speckles" fluctuations.

-Coming back to the Henyey-Greenstein phase function (1), we can model light scattering on nanoparticle and nanoparticle clusters as light scattering on spherical particles having diameters in the range $0.05-15~\mu m$ and the refractive index equal to 1.45, which is a typical value for glassy substances.
+Coming back to the Henyey-Greenstein phase function (1), we can model light scattering on nanoparticles and nanoparticle clusters as light scattering on spherical particles having diameters in the range $0.05 - 15 \mu$ m and the refractive index equal to 1.45, which is a typical value for glassy substances.
 The spheres are considered to be in suspension in water, having the refractive index equal to 1.333.